ilya-dyaglev/echotype/README.md

 - **amplify/**: Contains AWS Amplify backend configurations and resources.
 - **components/**: Contains all React components used in the application.
     - **FeedbackModal.tsx**: Component for the feedback submission modal.
+    - **UnsupportedScreenSize.tsx**: Component that displays a message when the screen width is less than 1100 pixels.
 - **styles/**: Contains CSS files for styling the components.
 - **types.ts**: TypeScript definitions for shared types, such as `FeedbackData`.
 - **App.tsx**: The main application component that manages state and data fetching.